 As daylight fades in the fall, the maintenance staff begins to use a cool-season rye grass to keep the field top-notch, sometimes in between games or practices, such as in late Oct., when WakeMed hosted the National Women's Soccer League (NWSL) Championship and then less than two weeks later, the ACC women’s tournament.

-The day after the Men’s College Cup, contractors will be at work getting the field ready for play in 2020, Davis said.
+The day after the Men’s College Cup, contractors work getting the field ready for play in 2020, Davis said.
 The plan then is to dig out years’ worth of organic buildup, going down beneath the turf and sand layers to rocks and pipes, allowing for a fresh start when North Carolina FC and North Carolina Courage seasons resume in March.

-About six weeks ago, when the transition was made from Bermuda to rye, Davis said, the field required extra, after-hours attention between all its games.
+Recently, when the transition was made from Bermuda to rye, Davis said, the field required extra, after-hours attention between all its games.

 “That really chewed up the boxes, so we had to put up a grow light to get the rye to grow between that [NWSL] game and the first women’s ACC game,” Davis said.
 “There’s a lot of work that goes into maintaining that field so it’s at the quality it needs to be for every event that comes in.

 “And that’s the neat thing.
 There’s always something going on.”

 The ‘Omaha of soccer’